 If you have the time, I would strongly recommend taking the opportunity to explore both cities.

 How Much Time In Either Cairns Or Townsville

-If you a looking to allocate your time between the two cities, then I would suggest two weeks for Cairns and at least a week for Townsville.
+If you are looking to allocate your time between the two cities, I would suggest two weeks for Cairns and at least a week for Townsville.
 Ideally.